EricZ0963/Reference/linuxCommands.md

 #### Helpful key combinations for nano

 These are also shown at the bottom of the `nano` editor, but I'll put them here anyway. `^` means ctrl.
-- `^X`: Does not paste; instead means "exit".
+- `^X`: Does not cut; instead means "exit".
 If you have made changes and want to save, make sure to type `Y` when prompted.
 - `^O`: Save the file.
 Press enter to confirm you want to save it under the same name.
 - `^W`: Searches the document for text.
 Pretty intuitive; type phrase in and hit enter.